Reading Time: 4 minutes

-The last three months of pregnancy are the best three months, so they say and it seems true enough.
+The last three months of pregnancy are the best three months, so they say, and it seems true enough.
 Morning sickness has become little more than an unpleasant memory, and all those pregnancy-related screening tests are merely small irritations that lie in the past.
 Yes, the third trimester is a time to focus on the fun things – like baby showers, preparing the baby room, planning the birth, and spending leisurely hours dreaming about your sweet baby’s arrival.
+However, premature births can throw parents for a loop – when Riana Schutte gave birth to her daughter four months early, she and her husband had no idea what to expect.
+She shared her story with Playtimes.

 To this day we don’t know for certain the reason why Claudine was born so early.
 Within moments however, our lives had changed forever.
 From a happy South African family living in Hong Kong and expecting our second child to a family in turmoil, our dreams